SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 delete topic through function when domain (term) deleted publish events to appropriate domains

-* multiple parts on same page eg htmlbody_html -> support when syncing
+* multiple parts on same page eg htmlbody_html -> support when syncing <- only supported for named parts

 * sync redirections as list